 Radiation therapy alone for localized anal cancer may confer a greater than a 70% likelihood of 5 year survival.
 The high doses of radiation used (over 60 Gy [Gy is a unit of energy absorbed from ionizing radiation or 1 joule/Kg of matter]) can lead to significant tissue damage and scarring sometimes necessitating colostomy surgery for control and repair.
 This approach is not favored today.

 Combination chemotherapy and radiation therapy

-Today the optimal primary therapy for stage I, II, IIIA, and IIIB anal cancers that are too large for potentially curative local resection is the combination of lower doses of radiation therapy (45 to 60 Gy) combined with two older chemotherapy drugs, 5-FU and Mitomycin C. The combination treatment results in 5-year colostomy free survival of over 75% of stage I, 65% of stage II, and 40% to 50% of stage 3 anal cancer cases.
+Today the optimal primary therapy for stage I, II, IIIA, and IIIB anal cancers that are too large for potentially curative local resection is the combination of lower doses of radiation therapy (45 to 60 Gy) combined with two older chemotherapy medicines, 5-FU and Mitomycin C. The combination treatment results in 5-year colostomy free survival of over 75% of stage I, 65% of stage II, and 40% to 50% of stage 3 anal cancer cases.
 Anal cancers that are located in an area where they cannot be resected may benefit from combination therapy.

-Salvage chemotherapy with an alternative regimen of 5-FU and cisplatin combined with a radiation boost can be used for residual or recurrent local disease to avoid radical surgery.
+Salvage chemotherapy with an alternative regimen of the medicines 5-FU and cisplatin combined with a radiation boost can be used for residual or recurrent local disease to avoid radical surgery.
 Radioactive seed implants can be used to establish local control for residual or recurrent disease to avoid radical surgery.